A message from Keith Jennings, Chair of Governors:

 For several years he was clerk to the governing body of a total of 16 schools and a pupil referral unit for Suffolk County Council and Norfolk County Council, including Roman Catholic and Anglican voluntary aided and voluntary controlled schools.
 He has been a school governor since 2004, including six years as chair of governors at a local primary school.
 He is also a magistrate and has been the chairman of a local council.

 DNEAT Trustee Term of office: 17/03/2020 to 16/03/2024 Appointed by: Trust appointed Governor’s pecuniary interests: None Relationships between other governors or school staff: None

 After many years’ experience as a primary school teacher, Special Educational Needs Co-ordinator and deputy headteacher I joined a team of specialist teachers advising on the education of children with autism.
 In 2014 I retired as lead specialist teacher for autism in Essex and moved to Southwold, a town with which I and my family have had connections for many years.

-In Southwold I am active in parish church affairs, help with the local Girl Guides and am a member of the Trefoil Guild.
-I enjoy spending time with my three children and four grandchildren.
+In Southwold I am active in parish church affairs, being the church treasurer and a churchwarden.
+I am also the local Brownie leader and am a member of the Trefoil Guild.
+I am a keen walker and kayaker and enjoy spending time with my three children and five grandchildren.